A quasi-star is born: formation and evolution of accreting quasi-stars as a pathway to Little Red Dots at non-zero metallicity: Results

 \subsection{Overview of the evolution from proto-star to quasi-star}

-The evolution of the accreting object through the proto-star, SMS, and QS phases of the model with the highest accretion rate ($\dot{M}_{\rm gain,max} = 1$~\Msun/yr) and $Z= 10^{-4}$ is shown in Fig.~\ref{fig:kipp_1}.
-After $\tgri \sim 7 \times 10^4$ yr and for a mass of $\mgri \sim 6.6\times10^4$~\Msun\ the object reaches the GRI and enters the QS phase.
-This occurs while the object is still burning hydrogen on the main sequence (the central He mass fraction has reached $\sim 0.30$).
-The QS evolution then depends on the accretion rate of the central BH, $\dot{M}_{\rm BH}$, and on whether the QS continues to accrete material as $\dot{M}_{\rm BH}$ increases as the QS mass increases.
-In both cases, the simulations did not reach the point at which the stellar envelope is completely accreted by the BH, and we therefore analytically calculate the subsequent evolution, total lifetime, and final BH mass (see Appendix~\ref{app:lifetime_qs}).
+The evolution of the accreting object through the proto-star, SMS, and QS phases of the model with the highest accretion rate ($\dot{M}_{\rm gain,max} = 1$~\Msun/yr) and $Z= 10^{-4}$ is shown through a Kippenhahn diagram in Fig.~\ref{fig:kipp_1}.
+After $\tgri \sim 7 \times 10^4$ yr and for a mass of $\mgri \sim 6.8\times10^4$~\Msun\ the object reaches the GRI and enters the QS phase.
+This occurs while the object is still burning hydrogen early on the main sequence (the central He mass fraction has reached $\sim 0.30$ only).
+The QS evolution then depends on the accretion rate of the central BH, $\dot{M}_{\rm BH}$, as well on whether the QS continues to accrete material and on the maximum mass the BH can reach while maintaining a hydrostatic envelope.

+The maximum mass the central BH can reach depends on the size of the BH's sphere of influence, $R_{\rm in}$, as well as on the accretion history of the QS and the BH accretion rate.
+Regarding the former point, we recall that we consider $R_{\rm in}$ to be equal to the BH's Bondi radius, as first proposed by \cite{2011MNRAS.414.2751B}, where it is presented as a physically motivated assumption, although the size of this region is uncertain.
+For the same assumption on $R_{\rm in}$, \cite{2012MNRAS.421.2713B} found that no QS can exist if $M_{\rm BH}>1\%\, M_{\rm QS}$, as no hydrostatic solutions are obtained for such BH masses.
+Later, \cite{2024ApJ...970..158C} explained the dependence of the maximum BH mass on $R_{\rm in}$, showing that a larger value than the one assumed by \cite{2011MNRAS.414.2751B} lead to a higher limiting BH mass, obtaining QS models with $M_{\rm BH}\simeq 60\%\, M_{\rm QS}$.
+More recent studies have produced QS models with maximum BH masses ranging from $\sim10\%\, M_{\rm QS}$ \citep[][]{2026ApJ...998...65H} up to $\sim50\%\, M_{\rm QS}$ \citep[][]{santarelli2026evolutionary}.

+Consistently with these studies, our simulations manage to reach the point where $M_{\rm BH}\sim10\%$ of the total QS mass at the current epoch, where \MESA\ encounter convergence issues as the remaining envelope is marginally bound with a mass average value of $\Gamma_1$ only $0.05\%$ above the classical instability limit of $4/3$.
+Convergence issues are also encountered due to a density inversion near the surface of the QS envelope.